 The course is a broad survey of several topics of interest within the academic field known as Strategic Management.
 For each topic you will be assigned one book chapter and one case to prepare.
 Book chapters introduce concepts and managerial tools related to the topic.
 Cases provide a real-life business situation that calls for application of the concepts and tools learned.
-We will meet in class to discuss both kinds of materials.
-Accordingly, class time will be evenly split between theory and case analysis sessions.
+Class time will be evenly split between theory and cases.